tyl/field-binder/README.md

         )));
 ```

-Or, using built-in support for the [Lazy MongoContainer Addon](https://github.com/tyl/mongodbcontainer-addon).
-For instance:
+It is also possible to take advantage of the built-in support for the [Lazy MongoContainer Addon](https://github.com/tyl/mongodbcontainer-addon).
+In this case, you would write something along the lines of:

 ```java